-Listen here, I am by no means someone with the capacity to solve the world’s problems, and I don’t believe there is any one person we should lay that responsibility on alone.
+Listen here, I am by no means someone with the capacity to solve the everyone’s problems.
+I don’t believe there is any one person that is.
 And yet it seems that we are dispositioned to look for and support someone to do our hard work for us.
 Or at least tell us what to do and how to do it.
 If it works, we call them a hero, if not, we can shame them accordingly.
-I don’t see the purpose of this hierarchical system anymore but I do believe in the human potential for self actualization.
+But I just don’t see the purpose of this hierarchical system anymore.
 Why can’t we find solutions without scapegoating or idealizing individuals?
 Do we need a super human to save us, or can we do it on our own?

 What is self actualization?

 This is the point where you are ready to blossom into that beautiful butterfly, achieve your final form beyond the super saiyan, be the person you know you can be.
 The super human, enlightened, without fear and in perfect balance, you can take on all of life with grace and leave the world better than you found it.
 For the sake of good reading, I’ll elaborate more on Maslow’s needs, but if you’d rather skip ahead to the point of this article, head down to the title “Why are we nomadic.”
 Otherwise, a little refresher on Maslow’s pyramid scheme.
 I mean, diagram… not a scam.
 We’ll start from the bottom and work our way up, and for a little extra fun, I’ll add the nomad twist to it.